-Social Host Law
+Social Host Ordinances

 Social hosting occurs when adults knowingly allow alcohol consumption by minors.
 Most Wheeling Township adults know that providing alcohol to minors is illegal.
 Illinois law states that violators of the social host law will be guilty of a class A misdemeanor and subject to a fine of not less than $500 when they knowingly authorize or permit underage drinking in their home.
 If this activity results in great bodily harm or death to any person, the individual is subject to a Class 4 felony.
 However, a person will not be in violation if he or she has taken all reasonable steps to prevent this activity from occurring.
 Also, no charges will be filed if assistance is requested from law enforcement after discovery of the illegal activity.